 Requirements for the neuroscience track are the same as for the standard major, with the following additional requirements:

 - Two terms of introductory biology are required for the major, either MCDB 120 or BIOL 101 and 102, and either E&EB 122 or BIOL 103 and 104.
-Students who have scored 5 on the Advanced Placement test in Biology may place out of these courses.
+Students who have scored 5 on the Advanced Placement test in Biology or scored 7 on the IB Psychology exam may place out of these courses.

 - Students must take PSYC 160 or 170 and a data-collection course chosen from PSYC 230L, 260, or 270.
 MCDB 320 may substitute for the PSYC 160 or 170 requirement, or MCDB 320 and 321L may substitute for the PSYC 230L, 260, or 270 requirement, but not both.
 If MCDB 320 is substituted for a Psychology course, it cannot be counted as one of the two advanced science courses outside the department (see item 4 below).